 Surfshark comes close to matching the above two VPNs, but has one extra major selling point - its price.
 The effective monthly cost starts at under the $2.50/£2-mark, which makes it among the cheapest out there and an absolute bargain.

 Gaming VPNs: how to choose the best

-First and foremost, you want to ensure you're getting a service that isn't going to slow your whole system down.
-We specifically test connection speeds on multiple servers of all the VPN services we review, so we can tell you the fastest.
+Foremost, you want to ensure you're getting a service that isn't going to slow your whole system down.
+With that in mind, we specifically test connection speeds on multiple servers of all the VPN services we review, so we can tell you the fastest.
 Believe it or not, there’s even some evidence that using a VPN can actually reduce your ping time!

 General security and privacy are clearly a must, too - time to say goodbye to those DDoS attacks for good.
 And if you game on multiple platforms, then we suggest picking out a provider that is easily usable on a variety of devices.
 Luckily, the below services tick all of these boxes... and more.

 The best gaming VPNs in 2022:(opens in new tab)